666komo/Stripped-Win10/README.md

 (When you hit the "Start Install" button, another windows will pop up.
 You have to hit Install or Update (It is installing Winget))
 7. I would recommend using some of the tweaks from this utility as long as you know what you are doing.
 (Only at your own risk!!!)
 8. Thats it.
 Enjoy.

+# Credits

+All creds to Chris Titus for making this Utility as it is much more simple to operate with stripped down ISOs.
+Thanks!